chenshuiluke/jresume/README.md

-#JResume - The best JSON->resume generator.
+#JResume - The best JSON to HTML resume generator.

 ##Example usage